jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

 .. code:: bash

    pip install -U jupyterlab
-   pip install copier jinja2-time tomli-w
+   pip install "copier~=8.0" jinja2-time tomli-w

 Or with ``conda``:

 .. code:: bash

-   conda install -c conda-forge jupyterlab=4 copier jinja2-time tomli-w
+   conda install -c conda-forge jupyterlab=4 "copier=8" jinja2-time tomli-w

 Then at the root folder of the extension, run: